 I took an online birth course and it was phenomenal!
 An Australian lady named Melissa made this course called Hypnobubs.
 My husband and I were very impressed and happy we took her course.

 And now since it was online I have had that course forever!
 If you are looking into a good natural birthing course I defiantly recommend checking out Hypnobubs.

 Once you are in labor it is very exciting you have been waiting 9 months to see and hold your little one!.
 The first stage of labor is a good time to just relax and slow down and save your energy for later because you’re going to need it.

 Listen to your body and when you feel it is time to head to the hospital then, by all means, get to the hospital.
 Labor is an amazing experience, trust in yourself and your body because it knows what it is doing.

 Again no matter what labor and delivery experience you have they are all amazing.
 Being in labor for 36 hours was hard and very tiring.
 But what kept me going was that I was so close to seeing my baby and I was about to hold her for the first time.

 I kept that thought running through my head because that is what kept me going.
-And when I held her for the first time all of the pain and hardship was worth it.
+And when I held her for the first time all of the pain and hardship were worth it.
 Because I had my angle in my arms.

 If you found this post useful.
 Make sure to save it for later!
 You could save this pin to your Labor & Delivery Board or Pregnancy Board.